rajexcited/personal-finance-ui/test-cases/user/logout/logout-tc3.md

 ## Steps to Execute:

-1. Verify logout link in navigation is displayed.
+1. Wait for the session timeout duration.
+30 minutes after login.
-2. User clicks on logout link.
+2. Observe the application behavior after the session timeout.

 ## Expected Outcome:

-- The loading indicator is displayed for a few seconds (~2).
+- Verify User is automatically logged out of the application.
-- Verify user is redirected to logout page and is shown the success message.
+- Verify User is redirected to the login page.
-- Verify public navigation links are displayed.
+- Verify message is displayed indicating that the session has expired.
 - Verify user can't access secured pages or features.

 ## Impact Area:

 ### frontend

-- Logout page
+- Login page
 - Home Public page
 - auth module
 - authen component